NukaWorks/ModularKit/README.md

         AnotherModule anotherMod = new AnotherModule();
         AnotherModule anotherMod2 = new AnotherModule();
         super("ModuleTest", "81f9ab59", "Sundev79", "1.0.0", anotherMod, anotherMod2);
-        // You can use many dependencies !
+        // You can use Module dependencies !
 }
 ```